JDIZM/nginx-reverse-proxy/README.md

 ## Reverse Proxy

-You don't need to expose any ports on the docker containers, allow Nginx to route the traffic.
+You don't need to expose any ports on the internal docker containers only the client facing Nginx server needs to expose port 80/443, allow Nginx to route the traffic internally.

 Note that we use the upstream group name when specifying the proxy_pass for the reverse proxy location.